NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Arduino Troubleshooting

 Programming Arduino microcontrollers (i.e., transfering the compiled to the device) can be a temperamental process.
-If you get an error while programming the board, there are many different things you can try to make it work (some of which seem like black magic):
+If you get an error while programming the board, there are many different things you can try to make it work (some of which seem like magic):

 * Make sure you have the right board and programmer selected.
   * On a Mac, this will be something like `/dev/cu.usbserial-AG0JL8H4`.
 It is definitely not anything like `tty.usbserial-AG0JL8H4` or `cu.Bluetooth-Incoming-Port` or `cu.iPhone-WirelessiAPv2`.